 A retained life estate is an irrevocable arrangement between you and the American Red Cross.
-You irrevocably deed your home to us in exchange for an agreement that gives you the right to live in your home for as long as you choose or the rest of your life.
+You deed your home to us in exchange for an agreement that gives you the right to live in your home for as long as you choose, even for the rest of your life.
 When your retained life estate arrangement ends, your home becomes our property to use or sell.
 Typically, we will sell your home and use the proceeds.

 Most donors create retained life estate arrangements using their home.
 It is also possible to create a retained life estate with a second home or any other structure that functions as your residence, such as a boat.
 You may also create a retained life estate with a farm, including raw farm land.